 Most people wash, flush, drink, and flip the faucet on and off throughout the day without a second thought.
 Plumbing works silently in the background until all of the sudden you have a leak in your living room and standing water in the basement.
 Without proper plumbing maintenance, you’re left with a huge mess and, ultimately a large bill.

 Taking care of your home’s plumbing is essential to keeping the clean water flowing in and flushing your home’s waste out.
-You can save yourself time, trouble, and money by taking care of your plumbing system on a regular basis with plumbing maintenance instead of waiting for disaster to strike.
+You can save yourself time, trouble, and money by taking care of your plumbing system on a regular basis with plumbing maintenance from an expert plumbing contractor instead of waiting for disaster to strike.

 Your home plumbing system makes up about 15% of your total home value.
 Maintaining your investment is essential to keeping your home and business in good working order.